lm42p/diy/docs/source/PartieElectrique/partie_electrique.rst

     allowfullscreen></iframe>

-Connect the wires to the "Barrette" exept the POWER 36/12V OUT+ Sold the Capacitor between A0 and GND (8) see folowing picture
+Connect the wires to the "Barrette" except the POWER 36/12V OUT+ Sold the Capacitor between A0 and GND (8) see folowing picture

 .. image:: figures/Capacitor.jpg